setmy-info/setmy-info-scripts/README.md

 # Tools collection

 ## term

 Development terminal preparations

 ## stealer

-Stealing (actually borrowin) as a function.
+Stealing (actually borrowing) as a function.
 Collect code from different locations, apply changes, add your code and get working solution - .stealer folder as an input and working solution as an output.
-Decrease code repeating and increase development efficency.
+Decrease code repeating and increase development efficiency.

 ## Build